-1.3.179 show sysroot, show solib-absolute-prefix
+2.3.179 show solib-absolute-prefix

 Displays the system root directory in use by the debugger when searching for shared library symbols.
-You can use the set sysroot command to specify a system root directory on the host workstation.
+You can use the set system command to specify a system root directory on the host workstation.